AØKK08402U Advanced Economics of the Environment and Climate Change

-- Account for mondern theories of economic growth and the environment.
+- Discuss and evaluate mondern theories of economic growth and the environment.

-- Explain and evaluate the mechanisms behind optimal growth with scare natural resources.
+- Account for and evaluate the mechanisms behind optimal growth with scare natural resources.

-- Debate optimal management of exhaustible and renewable natural resources.
+- Account for and discuss optimal management of exhaustible and renewable natural resources.

 - Identify and discuss the assumptions underlying standard Integrated Assessment Models of climate change.